Ancilia: Scalable Intelligent Video Surveillance for the Artificial Intelligence of Things: System Design

 \subsection{Parallelism}

 A key design objective of Ancilia is to achieve higher efficiency by balancing throughput and latency.
-Ancilia uses pipelining to take advantage of process parallelism.
-Each major task is implemented as a separate process, which executes concurrently with other processes.
-These processes communicate with each other using queues to utilize memory resources better and enable fast inter-process communication.
+Ancilia uses pipelining to take advantage of process parallelism, dividing tasks into six separate stages of a pipeline system ($S1, S2, ..., S6$).
+Each stage is implemented as a separate process, which executes concurrently with other processes as soon as it receives its required input.
+These stages communicate with each other using queues to utilize memory resources better and enable fast inter-process communication.
 While pipelining is a well-known technique for optimization, the overhead associated with its implementation means a balance needs to be found. \Cref{fig:system} shows a detailed view of the system design on the local node.
-Each pipeline stage is separated by a queue with a size limit of $\lambda_1$ elements, preventing any potential overflow from uneven execution speed between pipeline stages.
-By default, Ancilia uses a $\lambda_1$ value of 4.
+Each pipeline stage is separated by a queue with a size limit of $\lambda$ elements, preventing any potential overflow from uneven execution speed between pipeline stages.
+By default, Ancilia uses a $\lambda$ value of 1.
 As is common, Ancilia offloads highly parallel tasks that rely on neural networks (i.e. object detection, pose estimation, feature extraction, and many high-level tasks) to Graphics Processing Units (GPUs) for execution.